NeurodataWithoutBorders/nwb_hackathons/Cosyne_2023/README.md

 8:55 - 9:00: Break

-9:00 - 9:20: How to stream NWB data from DANDI and how to read an NWB file in Python and MATLAB
+9:00 - 9:20: How to read and explore an NWB file in Python and MATLAB
-- using PyNWB and fsspec
-- how to find data of interest within an NWB file

-9:20 - 9:55: How to analyze NWB data using popular data processing and visualization tools
+9:20 - 9:50: How to analyze NWB data using popular data processing and visualization tools

-- using [SpikeInterface](https://github.com/SpikeInterface/spikeinterface#spikeinterface-a-unified-framework-for-spike-sorting) to sort raw ecephys data streamed from DANDI & write the output back to NWB
+- using [SpikeInterface](https://github.com/SpikeInterface/spikeinterface#spikeinterface-a-unified-framework-for-spike-sorting) to sort raw extracellular electrophysiology recording data streamed from DANDI & write the output back to NWB

+- storing [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) and [SLEAP](https://sleap.ai/) pose estimation data in NWB

-- using [CaImAn](https://github.com/flatironinstitute/CaImAn#caiman), [suite2p](https://www.suite2p.org/), and [EXTRACT](https://github.com/schnitzer-lab/EXTRACT-public) to segment raw ophys data streamed from DANDI & write the output back to NWB
+- using calcium imaging analysis tools, such as [CaImAn](https://github.com/flatironinstitute/CaImAn#caiman) and [suite2p](https://www.suite2p.org/) to process and segment raw imaging data and write the output to NWB

-- storing and accessing [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) and [SLEAP](https://sleap.ai/) pose estimation data in NWB
-- using [Pynapple](https://github.com/PeyracheLab/pynapple) and other analysis tools on NWB data
+## Survey

+If you attended the tutorial, please fill out this [2-minute survey](https://bit.ly/nwb-cosyne-survey) to give us feedback on what your data needs are and how did this tutorial go for you.
+Thank you.

 ## Organizing Committee